ARBITRATION RULES OF THE EUROPEAN COURT OF ARBITRATION – 2021 Edition – Download

 3.3.
-The Competent Registrar will send a copy of the Claimant’s file to each Defendant within 7 working days after receipt of the request, in accordance with article 6, inviting each of them to file his/its Statement of Defence.
+The Competent Registrar shall invite the Defendant within 7 working days after receipt of the request, in accordance with article 6, to file his/its Statement of Defence.

 3.4.
-Upon recording the request, the Competent Registrar will verify that the file is complete, will allocate an administrative reference number to it and will acknowledge receipt within 7 days after its receipt, together with any possible comments as to form requirements as well as with a possible request to complete the file.
+Upon recording the request, the Competent Registrar will examine the Request, will allocate an administrative reference number to it and will acknowledge receipt within 7 days after its receipt, together with any possible comments as to form requirements as well as with a possible request to complete the file.

 3.5.
 Payment in respect of balance of costs and fees is to be made pursuant to article 8.4.

 3.6.
-The Competent Registrar shall inform its Executive Committee of the above as soon as possible.
+The Competent Registrar shall keep its Executive Committee informed as to the proceedings.

 Art.
 4. STATEMENT OF DEFENCE

 4.1.
-The Court will fix a time-limit of 4 weeks for the Defendant to file its Statement of Defence and advise the Defendant that if it fails to do so the arbitral proceedings will continue nevertheless.
+Defendant has a time-limit of 4 weeks from its receipt of the Request for Arbitration and of its File to file its Statement of Defence.
+The Defendant is advised that if it fails to do so the arbitral proceedings will continue nevertheless.

 The Court may extend the time-limit if it considers it necessary and justified to do so.

 4.2.
 The file – to be delivered in hardcopy as well as in an electronic format – shall include: